robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 "Can I help you," Mara said, not quite a question.

 Lauren's gaze swept the room—rails, mannequin, the prototype jacket pinned in place—and landed on the mending corner that wasn't a corner anymore.
 She took in the quiet speed of the women moving through tasks.
 The hush had weight.
-Not the hush of secrecy.
-The hush of work.
+It was a hush of creative work.

 "I'm Charles' mother."

-Mara didn't move.
-But something in her eyes adjusted, like a lens clicking into focus.
+Mara didn't move, but something in her eyes adjusted, like a lens clicking into focus.

 "Right," Mara said.
 "You're...
 Lauren."

-Lauren blinked once, surprised that her name was known.
+Lauren blinked once, looking mildly surprised.

-I had been at the rail, tagging garment bags.
-I didn't look up immediately.
+I stood at the rail tagging garment bags.
 I let Mara hold the centre.
 This was her room.
 Her rules.
-Lauren's eyes found me anyway—quick, assessing—and then returned to Mara.

-"My son told me this morning he isn't going back to school," Lauren said, voice level.
-"He said he's working here.
+"My son told me this morning he isn't working at maintenance anymore," Lauren said, voice level.
+"He said he's working here."

-"Mara nodded once, as if confirming a fact rather than accepting a plea.
+Mara nodded once, as if confirming a fact.
 "He is."

 Lauren's jaw tightened.
-"He's seventeen—"

-"Eighteen," Mara corrected.

-Lauren paused, then accepted the correction with a small exhale.

-"Eighteen.
-He's leaving Year Twelve.
-That's not... smart."
+"He's meant to be working in maintenance, though.
+His father—"

+"made a career choice for him," Mara finished for her.
+And left it there.
+I stared at her with pursed lips.

+Lauren's eyes widened somewhat and she stopped, it seemed, to recalibrate.

+"Why yes, he did.
+He's been able to secure an apprenticeship for him in the shipyards in Williamstown.
+He made a few phone calls to get that sorted for Charles.
+The maintenance job was just to get him ready for it."

 Mara's expression didn't soften.

-"It's not what you wanted."
+Her tone was direct, unflinching.

+"Do you feel he is well-suited for that line of work?"

-Lauren's eyes flashed briefly: the fatigue of a woman who has carried other people's consequences for too long.
+Lauren's eyes flashed briefly: the fatigue of a woman who has had to live with other people's decisions for too long.

-"No," Lauren said.
-"It isn't."
+"What I feel is irrelevant," Lauren said.
+"Charles has an opportunity to learn a trade that will secure his future."

-Mara gestured with two fingers towards a chair near the table.
-Not inviting.
-Allowing.
+Mara gestured with two fingers towards a chair near the table, less inviting than allowing.
 Lauren sat, carefully.
 She placed her keys on her knee instead of the table, as if not to take up more space than necessary.
 Her tote stayed on her shoulder.

+Her brows rose as she looked around at the workroom.

-"You're running a studio, an atelier," Lauren said, looking around again.
-"Not... a dress-up shop."
+"You're actually running a studio, an atelier," Lauren said.
+"This isn't just a dress-repair shop."

 Mara's mouth tightened.
 "Correct."

 Lauren nodded once.
-Then, with a steadiness that made me respect her, she asked the question that actually mattered.
+Then, with a tuck of the chin, she asked:

-"Is Charles hiding here?"
+"Tell me, is Charles hiding here?"

 The room went even quieter, not because the women stopped working, but because they listened.
 Mara didn't answer immediately.
 She turned her head slightly, eyes moving to where Charlie sat at the inventory drawer, sorting hooks and tapes with the same absorbed focus he gave to seams.

-He didn't look up.
+He didn't look up but kept working.

-He simply worked.

-"He's not hiding," Mara said at last.
-"Not the way you mean."
+"This is not a refuge," Mara said at last.
+"It's a workplace.
+No one hides here.
+They work."

 Lauren's grip tightened on her keys.
-"And the way you mean?"
+She grimaced slightly.
+"So, is he working here, then?"

 Mara's eyes returned to Lauren.

-"The way I mean," Mara said, "is he's chosen a room that rewards him for being precise.
-School doesn't."
+"Yes, he is," Mara said, "by choice."

 Lauren's mouth thinned.
-"School is still school."
+"What kind of choice is this?
+It’s… women’s work.
+I’m not sure that’s suitable for him."

-Mara nodded once, like she conceded the fact without granting it authority.
+Mara studied her, allowing the opinion without granting it authority.

-"And this is still work," she replied.
-"With deadlines.
-With consequences.
-With standards."
+"Wardrobe is work," she replied.
+"Our work is genderless.
+Deadlines.
+Consequences.
+Standards."

-Lauren's gaze flicked again to Charlie, then back.
-"He's not built for consequences."
+Lauren's gaze canvassed the room, finally settling on Charlie.

+"Still."
+Her lips formed a thin line.
+"Charles doesn't seem to understand the consequences of leaving maintenance."

 Mara's eyebrow rose.

-"Oh, he is.
-He's built for them more than most.
-He just doesn't tolerate being mocked while he learns."
+"He didn't leave maintenance.
+Graham sacked him."

+"What!"

+Mara's gaze was cold.
+"Graham said, and I agree, that he was not suited for the job."

+"He can't just sack someone for that."

+"Graham could and did.
+It was a question of safety.
+The maintenance position requires brawn.
+Brute force."

+Mara stopped and let the sentence finish itself.

 Lauren's throat moved.
-The sentence landed.
-It wasn't sympathy.
-It was recognition.
+The unspoken end of the sentence landed.
+Recognition.

 Her voice stayed controlled, but there was a tremor under it now—the tiniest crack in the armour.

 "He's always been... gentle," she said, as if the word might be misread if she spoke it too loudly.
-"And the school... the school treats gentleness like weakness."
+"My husband was hoping that maintenance would toughen him up a bit—"

-Mara's gaze held hers.
+Mara's gaze narrowed.

-"School treats anything it can't classify as weakness," Mara said.
-"That's what institutions do."
+"Make a man out of him?"

 Lauren's jaw tightened again.
 She looked down at her keys, then up.

-"I wanted him to finish.
-I wanted him to have that paper.
-I wanted him to not... make his chances in life smaller."

-Mara didn't interrupt.
-She let the sentence exist.
-Lauren continued, voice still level but now carrying something deeper.

-"But I also don't want him to be eaten alive."

-Mara's eyes narrowed slightly, and her tone shifted to more direct, as if Lauren had finally spoken in a language Mara respected.

-"I don't run a sanctuary," Mara said.
-"When he is here, he works.
-He doesn't drift.
-He doesn't sulk.
-He doesn't disappear mid-task because he's overwhelmed."
+"Well, with time—"

+Mara slowly shook her head and said nothing.
+The sentence withered, unaddressed, and Lauren faltered.

+"I don't know," she said finally.
+"Perhaps it wasn't realistic.
+But it was such a great opportunity."

+Mara's tone shifted to direct.

+"An opportunity for one can be a prison sentence for another," Mara said.
+"Do you honestly see a boilermaker?"

 Lauren's eyes flicked to Charlie again, then back.
-"He disappears when he's ashamed."
+"No."

 Mara nodded, as if filing that away like a measurement.

-"Then he must learn not to be ashamed," Mara said coldly, "or he doesn't stay."

-Lauren's lips parted slightly.
-For a moment, Mara's harshness irritated her.
-But she didn't reject it either.
-I could see the calculation: harshness, at least, was honest.

-"And so you're quite... comfortable," Lauren said carefully, "having him here?
+"Neither do I."

+Lauren's lips parted slightly, her face clearly indicating that Mara's assessment had irritated her.

+"But you think this..."
+Lauren said with a wave at the room, "is?
 Around... around all this?"
-Her eyes moved, briefly, to the fitting curtains—to the private space that was controlled, not hidden.
+Her eyes moved, briefly, to the fitting curtains—to the private controlled space.

-Mara's gaze sharpened.
+Mara's expression didn't change.
 "You mean around women."

 Lauren didn't flinch.